Turkish-Word-Embeddings/Word-Embeddings-Repository-for-Turkish/README.md

 12. Onur Güngör and Eray Yıldız.
 2017.
 Linguistic features in Turkish word representations.
 In 2017 25th Signal Processing and Communications
 Applications Conference (SIU).
 1–4. https://doi.org/10.1109/SIU.2017.7960223
 13. Bünyamin Kurt.
 2018.
 Word Embedding Models - Datasets. https://github.com/bunyamink/word-embedding-models/tree/master/datasets/analogy
-14. Aylin Üstün, Murat Kurfalı, and Burcu Can.
+14. Ahmet Üstün, Murathan Kurfalı, and Burcu Can.
 2018.
-Characters or morphemes: How to represent words?.
-In Proceedings of The Third
-Workshop on Representation Learning for NLP.
-144–153.
+Characters or Morphemes: How to Represent Words?.
+In Proceedings of the Third Workshop on Representation Learning for NLP, pages 144–153, Melbourne, Australia.
+Association for Computational Linguistics.
 15. Gökhan Ercan and Olcay Taner Yıldız.
 2018.
 AnlamVer: Semantic Model Evaluation Dataset for Turkish - Word Similarity and Relatedness.
 In Proceedings of the 27th International Conference on Computational Linguistics.
 Association for Computational Linguistics, Santa Fe, New Mexico, USA, 3819–3836. https://aclanthology.org/C18-1323/